How Politicians Use Media to Win Elections

 Don't accept any conditions for granting such valuable exposure.
 No questions should be off the table.
 If you're told you only have five minutes with the candidate, negotiate for more time by saying you need to also shoot photos or additional video to make your story the best it can be.
 Unless you're in a small city covering a presidential candidate, you should be able to win that battle.

 Expect the campaign to shop the candidate around for other "exclusive" opportunities.
 You may have had the exclusive for the 6:00 p.m.
 TV newscast, but a radio station may get the candidate for its morning show the next day.
+Presently, it appears that Fox News has scored exclusivity in terms of interviewing Donald Trump as well as other White House officials, at the expense of what the President (incorrectly) labels "fake news" broadcast elsewhere.

 TV Commercials and Print Ads